Skip to the content.

 Awarded for outstanding academic achievements.

-Student support at the Local Organizing Committee.
+Student support, Local Organizing Committee.

 Supporting children with migration background from socially disadvantaged families.